Ajit-Kumar/Deep-Learning/README.md

 ❖ Epochs combination tried from (10-100)
 ❖ Different combination of learning rate
 ❖ Different sets of optimizers used like Adam

+Blockers Faced

+Few blockers faced during the implementation; I was fortunate enough to handle most of them.
+❖ Understanding the problem statement and dataset e.g. the 4th channel ❖ Figuring out the model to be used, as there are plenty of models and U-Net being the obvious choice I wanted to explore more and get the best out to address the given problem.
+❖ Channel conversion of masked image (conversion of p mode image to four RGBA channels for balanced overlaying/prediction).
+❖ The biggest drawback of deep learning models is that they take a lot of memory for processing.
+As expected even I faced the resource exhaust error and session crashed in google Collaboratory due to a large batch size.
+To handle this, I reduced the batch size from 32 to 8.